littlewhitesea/StitchDiffusion/README.md

 ## Statement

-This work is totally completed by Hai Wang in University College London.
+This research was done by Hai Wang in University College London.
+The code and released models are owned by Hai Wang.

 ## Citation
 If you find the code helpful in your research or work, please cite our paper: